 Career Stories: Starting your own business

 Have you considered setting up in business yourself?
-Or are curious to understand what it might be like, perhaps to help you to rule it in or out in the future?
+Or been simply curious to understand what it might be like perhaps to help you to rule it in or out in the future?

 Three people with different situations will share their experiences with us.
 What was the trigger to make them set up business for themselves?
 Has it been a long-term goal?
 What have been the highlights of setting up in business?
 What learning points would they share with others?

 We will need to leave the British Library at 7:50pm.
 Following this, you are invited to continue the discussion informally across the road upstairs O’Neill’s.

 The talks will start promptly at 6:30pm as we need to leave the British Library by 7:50pm.